-1. Enterprise value of \$3.9 billion is calculated based on the December 31, 2022, closing price of \$12.57 per common share, \$21.03 per Series A Preferred Share, \$19.45 per Series B Preferred Share and net debt of \$2.3 billion, comprised of the principal amount of GNL's debt totaling \$2.4 billion less cash and cash equivalents totaling \$103 million, as of December 31, 2022.
+- Enterprise value of \$4.0 billion is calculated based on the March 31, 2023, closing price of \$12.86 per common share, \$20.65 per Series A Preferred Share, \$20.92 per Series B Preferred Share and net debt of \$2.4 billion, comprised of the principal amount of GNL's debt totaling \$2.5 billion less cash and cash equivalents totaling \$119.2 million, as of March 31, 2023.

-2. For the fourth quarter 2022, represents net debt equal to \$2.3 billion (total debt outstanding of \$2.4 billion less cash and cash equivalents of \$103 million) to Adjusted Earnings before Interest, Taxes, Depreciation and Amortization ("EBITDA"), annualized based on fourth quarter 2022 Adjusted EBITDA multiplied by four.
-See "Non-GAAP Measures" on slide 25 for a description of Adjusted EBITDA and slide 26 for a reconciliation of Adjusted EBITDA to net income, the most directly comparable GAAP Financial measure.
+For the first quarter 2023, represents net debt equal to \$2.4 billion (total debt outstanding of \$2.5 billion less cash and cash equivalents of \$119.2 million) to Adjusted Earnings before Interest, Taxes, Depreciation and Amortization ("EBITDA"), annualized based on first quarter 2023 - Adjusted EBITDA methiplied by four.
+See Definitions on slides 21, 22, and 23 for a description of Adjusted EBITDA and slide 24 for a reconciliation of Adjusted EBITDA to net income, the most directly comparable GAAP Financial measure.

-- The interest coverage ratio is calculated by dividing Adjusted EBITDA for the applicable quarter by cash paid for interest (calculated based on the interest expense less non-cash portion of interest expense and amortization of mortgage (discount) premium, net).
-See "Non-GAAP З. Measures" on slide 25 for a description of Adjusted EBITDA and Cash Paid for Interest and slide 26 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest to net income, the most directly comparable GAAP Financial measure. - The weighted average interest rate is based on the outstanding principal balance of the debt of the applicable quarter.
-4. - 5.
-Weighted average debt maturity based on outstanding principal balance of the debt as of the last day of the applicable quarter. - 6.
-Fixed rate debt includes floating rate debt fixed by swaps. - 7.
-The unsecured notes are guaranteed by each subsidiary that is a guarantor under the Company's credit facility. - 8.
-Weighted average remaining lease term in years is based on square feet as of the last day of the applicable quarter.
+The interest coverage ratio is calculated by dividing Adjusted EBITDA for the applicable quarter by cash paid for interest (calculated based on the interest expense less non-cash portion of interest expense and amortization of mortgage (discount) premium, net).
+See Definitions on - The interest coverage ratio is calculated by dividing Adjusted EBITDA for the applicable quarter by cash paid for interest (calculated based on the interest expense less non-cash portion of interest expense and amortization of mortgage (discount) premium, net).
+See Definitions slides 21, 22, and 23 for a description of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid for Interest and slide 24 for a reconciliation of Adjusted EBITDA and Cash Paid and Cash Paid for Interest and State Paid for Interest and - The weighted average interest rate is based on the outstanding principal balance of the debt of the applicable quarter.

+Weighted average debt maturity based on outstanding principal balance of the debt as of the last day of the applicable quarter. - Fixed rate debt includes floating rate debt fixed by swaps. - The unsecured notes are guaranteed by each subsidiary that is a guarantor under the Company's credit facility. - Weighted average remaining lease term in years is based on square feet as of the last day of the applicable quarter.